OlivierBlanvillain/monadic-html/README.md

 }
 ```

-These methods can be usefull for testing and debuging, but should ideally be avoided in application code.
+These methods can be useful for testing and debugging, but should ideally be avoided in application code.
 The `foreach` is particularly dangerous since omitting to cancel subscriptions opens the door to memory leaks.
 But I have good news, you don't have to use these!
 You should be able to do everything you need using the functional, referentially transparent APIs.

 ## FAQ